 We are exposed to market risk from changes in interest rates.
 We do not have any foreign currency exchange rate risk or commodity price risk.
-As of December 31, 2009, our outstanding indebtedness included a promissory note of approximately \$307,000 and approximately \$13,000 of capital lease obligations.
+As of December 31, 2010, our outstanding indebtedness included approximately \$4,000 of capital lease obligations.
 We may become subject to interest rate market risk associated with any future borrowings under our revolving credit facility.
 The interest rate under the revolving credit facility is based on 30 Day LIBOR plus a margin of either 190 or 220 basis points determined in accordance with a pricing grid, but has a minimum interest rate of not less than three percent.
-We are also exposed to market risk with respect to our cash balances.
-At December 31, 2009, the Company had cash and cash equivalents, and related interest receivable totaling approximately \$12.3 million.
-Current investment rates of return approximate 0.10%.
-Assuming a 0.10% rate of return on \$12.3 million, a hypothetical 10% decrease in interest rates would decrease interest income and decrease net income on an annualized basis by approximately \$1,200.
+We are also exposed to market risk with respect to our cash and investment balances.
+At December 31, 2010, the Company had cash and cash equivalents, investments in marketable securities, and related interest receivable totaling approximately \$23.6 million.
+Our current investment rates of return approximate 0.20%.
+Assuming a 0.20% rate of return on \$23.6 million, a hypothetical 10% decrease in interest rates would decrease interest income and decrease net income on an annualized basis by approximately \$4,700.